 ATSDR reviewed available sampling data for wells in the affected groundwater plume area.
 ATSDR determined that exposures to chromium detected in seven private wells serving area businesses and one public water supply well are not expected to result in harmful health effects.
-Therefore, ATSDR concludes these exposures represent No Apparent Public Health Hazard3.
+Therefore, ATSDR concludes these exposures represent No Apparent Public Health Hazard.

 However, elevated chromium levels have been documented in groundwater.
-Chromium levels detected in monitoring wells near the Plating Inc. facility indicate that chromium exposures would be of health concern if people were to drill private wells in this area for use as a drinking water source.
-In the past, two private wells serving area businesses (PW-1 and PW-2) have exceeded regulatory guidelines; of note, these two wells serve businesses that receive bottled water and do not use their wells for drinking water.
+Chromium levels detected in monitoring wells near the Plating Inc. facility indicate that chromium exposures would be of health concern if people were to drill private wells in this area for use as a principal drinking water source.
+In the past, two private wells serving area businesses (PW-1 and PW-2) have exceeded regulatory guidelines; of note, these two businesses receive bottled water and do not use their wells for drinking water.
+At the time of the release of this document, Great Bend Public Works Department does not have municipal water supply available in the area of the two businesses and it is therefore not possible to connect the businesses to a municipal water supply.
 In addition, quarterly monitoring data were not available for all 11 private wells, including a private well (PW-11) located near PW-1 and PW-2.
 Also, there could be private wells potentially in the affected groundwater plume area that have never been tested.